-For my PhD thesis at Valongo Observatory (UFRJ), I have chosen to study the atmospheres of exoplanets, i.e. planets outside the Solar System.
-To this day there are more than 4000 confirmed exoplanets, some similar to the Earth, other similar to Jupiter, Saturn, Neptune, and some different from anything we have ever imagined.
-I do not choose the kind of exoplanets I work with.
-I work with a small sample and I will tell you why.
+For my PhD thesis at Valongo Observatory (UFRJ) in partnership with the Ludwig Maximilian University of Munich (LMU-Munich), I have chosen to study the atmospheres of exoplanets, i.e. planets outside the Solar System.
+To this day there are more than 5000 confirmed exoplanets, some similar to the Earth, other similar to Jupiter, Saturn, Neptune, and some different from anything we have ever imagined!

-Further updates on my work will be posted here and possibly on my Twitter page, so make sure you follow me there as well.
+Further updates on my work will be posted here and on my Twitter page, so make sure you follow me there ;)